Note: This is a preliminary course description. It will be adjusted as soon as possible.

 1) Successful completion of the course Critical Area Studies: Placing Your Research; and,

-2) successful completion of the course Methologies in the Social Sciences and Humanities; or, at least 5 EC of Research School Courses; and,
+2) Successful participation in the course Methodologies in the Social Sciences and Humanities; or, successful completion of at least 5 EC of Research School Courses.

 Students should be aware that Leiden University will not allow students to do research in areas colored red and orange (meaning “no travelling allowed” and “only necessary travelling allowed”, respectively) by the Dutch Ministry of Foreign Affairs.
 The website of the Ministry gives further details.

 During the Covid-19 pandemic extra restrictions are in place (i.e. at least until 1 February 2021).
 In principle, all travel abroad is restricted (including to green and yellow areas).
 Students who want to travel abroad for internships, fieldwork or research, can ask the International Incident Team (IIT) for permission in very exceptional cases and under strict conditions for the countries coded green or yellow (not for those coded orange or red).
 For more information and the form used to ask for permission see the following webpage.

 Students who plan to go abroad and want to combine doing research with Studying Abroad can contact the International Co-ordinator of the Faculty of Humanities for advise.
 Please be reminded that the deadline for applications for Study Abroad beyond Erasmus agreements is 1 December (year X) for Study Abroad in Fall semester of year X+1 and Spring semester year X+2.
 Study Abroad in Spring semester year X+1 is only possible if there are places left.

 Students going abroad are furthermore expected to have read and act according to the regulations as laid down in the Leiden University Regulations on Studying Abroad.
 More information can also be found on the university website with information for students travelling abroad in the context of their studies.